BTNeandertha1/BTDiablo/README.md

 - Wolfieeiflow: Helping with Spreadsheets and brain power
 - JeyP: Testing things then walking me through
 - Kex: First Tester and first to Kill HC Hell Baal and help with Dev work
+- Moved Qual-Kex closer to the portal for faster Revives
 - Stackit (https://www.nexusmods.com/diablo2resurrected/mods/80) on Nexusmods to help with functionality of stacking!
 - Stucifer "loot filter" display
 - MrBrooksGaming Added UI Controller Support